entrecode/ec.amqp/README.md

     const eventType = properties.type;
     // event is parsed payload
     ack(); // always call ack() or nack() nack(10000) // call nack after timeout of 10 seconds.
 This is also the default.
-Second parameter requeue, third parameter redirect queue (for dead-letter queues)
+Second parameter requeue (default is `false` in contrast to amqplib native behavior), third parameter redirect queue (for dead-letter queues)
   },
   1 // prefetch (default 1)
 );